daikien/DIT168/README.md

 ./Send
 ```
 Now you can type a number in the Send terminal and it will appear in the Recieve terminal.

-How to build:
-// TODO

-How to test:
-// TODO